Quassia amara: Sedative properties

 The Quassia amara bark extract has been shown to have a sedative and muscle relaxant effects.

 Parallel medicines

-Quassia amara is also used it this traditional Indian medicine, the Ayurvedic medicine to treat rheumatism, alcoholism, dandruff, stomach problems, and worms.
+Quassia amara is also used in traditional Indian medicine, the Ayurvedic medicine to treat rheumatism, alcoholism, dandruff, stomach problems, and worms.
 It is also used in the homeopatic medicine.

 Contraindication

 Excessive use of this plant can cause vomiting.
 Long term use should be avoided, as it can lead to weakness of the vision, leading towards total blindness.
 It should also be avoided during pregnancy and menstruation, because it may cause uterine colic.
 It has also shown to have negative effects on the fertility of rats, both male and females.
 It has been proven to reduce the weight of testis, epididymis and seminal vesicles of the rats.
 They also found a reduction of the epididymal sperm count, the level of testosterone, LH and FSH.
 These changes disappeared after some time.
 In female rats, a decrease of weight from the ovary and uterus was seen.
 There was also a decrease in the estrogen level.
 The litter number and weight were also reduced.